-    (Caucasians will tell you to place it on the crease, but I already mentioned in my post on crease and contour difference between Asian eyes and Caucasians eyes that, for Asians, the crease and contour area are not the same.
-You can read my post on ‘Where to apply contour shade on the Asian eye’!)
+- Some people will tell you to place it on the crease, but I already mentioned in my post on crease and contour difference between Asian eyes and Caucasians eyes that, for Asians, the crease and contour area are not the same.
+You can read my post on where to apply contour shade on the Asian eye.

 However every eye type requires some tweaking to the Super General Guidelines – a little more contour or a little less, a thicker eyeliner or a thinner one, black eyeliner on the lower waterline or a white one.

-So read on to find out eye makeup tips for your eye type!
+So read on for more eye makeup tips for your eye type!

 Definition: Evenly spaced almond-shaped eyes.
 Evenly spaced eyes means that the average space between two eyes is the width of an eye